Grills logo.Grills

 Pros

-• Good size cooking area
+• Ample cooking area for its size.

-• Easy to control temperature with multiple upper and lower vents
+• Easy to control temperature with multiple upper and lower vents.

-• Easy to clean and maintain
+• Simple to clean and maintain.

 Cons